Greg-R/spiavalonfpga/ftdi/README.md

 These instructions were developed using Ubuntu 18.04.
 Other distributions may have different requirements.
+This describes the problem with the ftdi_sio and usbserial kernel modules which interfere with the MPSSE library functions.
+These two kernel modules must be removed for the MPSSE to function.

 There are two separate problems:
 1. One is dealing with the kernel modules at boot.